Making Movies and Working with STK Models

 6. Click Open.

-Save the starter scenario as an *.sc file
+Saving the starter scenario as a *.sc file

 When you open the scenario, STK creates a folder with the same name as the scenario in the default user folder.
 STK does not automatically save the scenario.
 When you save a scenario in STK, it saves in the format in which it orginated.
 Therefore, if you open a VDF, the default save format is a VDF.
 The same is true for a scenario file (*.sc).
 To save the VDF as a *.sc file, change the file format using the Save As procedure below.